dotnet/docs/docs/framework/windows-workflow-foundation/samples/corporate-purchase-process.md

 -   **View RFP**: Shows the content of an existing RFP.
 Vendors can submit their proposals (if invited or the RFP is not finished)

 -   **Connect As**: The user can access the RFP using different identities by selecting the desired participant in the **View as** combo box in the active RFPs grid.

-## See Also